Chart Color Schemes

 The level of residential development activity in Walcha is very low in comparison to the average area assessed nationally by AreaSearch

-With a stable or declining population expected in the future, Walcha should face reduced pressure on housing, potentially creating opportunities for buyers.
+With population expected to remain stable or decline, Walcha should see reduced pressure on housing, potentially creating opportunities for buyers.

 Frequently Asked Questions - Development